Chicken Pretzel Schnitzel for Oktoberfest

 by Lora Wiley-Lennartz

-I’ve already covered an appetizer of Fried Obatzda and a side dish Bavarian Kraut.
-Here is the first main dish of the series.
+So I’ve already covered an appetizer of Fried Obatzda and a side dish of Bavarian Kraut.
+Now here is the first main dish of the series.

-The crust is so crunchy and flavorful, you may not ever use breadcrumbs again in future schnitzel making.
+The Chicken Pretzel Schitzel crust is so crunchy and flavorful, you may not ever use breadcrumbs again in future schnitzel making.
 Hot Bavarian mustard makes a perfect pairing.

 Chicken Pretzel Schnitzel